gsoft-inc/wl-squide/docs/getting-started.md

 ### Prerequisites

-BLABLA
+Before going further make sure you:

+- Installed at least the latest LTS version of [Node.js](https://nodejs.org/)
-- Create an host application and at least one remote application.
+- Created a project for an host application (we'll call ours `host` in this tutorial)
+- Created a project for a remote module application (we'll call ours `remote-module` in this tutorial)

 ### Install the packages